suisuyy/learn/doc/note/else.md

 #create 100 files ,this sytax not work in fish shell, need bash to exec
 touch dir1/file{1..100}

-# compression with the -z option;The -P flag is also helpful.
-It combines the flags --progress and --partial.
+# compression with the -z option;The -P flag  It combines the flags --progress and --partial.
 This first flag provides a progress bar for the transfers, and the second flag allows you to resume interrupted transfers:

 rsync -azP source destination